 Drug courts are specialized court docket programs that target criminal defendants, juveniles who have been convicted of a drug offense, and parents with pending child welfare cases who have alcohol and other drug dependency problems.

 The Drug Court Model

 Although drug courts vary in target population, program design, and service resources, they are generally based on a comprehensive model involving:

-- Offender screening and assessment of risks, needs, and responsivity.
+- Screening and assessment of risks, needs, and responsivity.